mjgs/routes-builder/Readme.md

   The best way to get started is to install the command line tool.

-## Installing the command line tool
+## Installing the Command Line Tool

   To install routes-builder globally use npm: